erikorlowski/cscie97/cscie97/asn4/Design.md

 * A Non-Admin User being created by the Housemate Model Service
 * A Non-Admin User being given a Resource Role by being associated with a House
 * A request needing authentication being made directly to the Housemate Model Service and being accepted
-* A request needing authentication being made directly to the Housemate Model Service and being rejected
 * A request needing authentication being made through the Housemate Controller Service and being accepted
-* A request needing authentication being made through the Housemate Controller Service and being rejected
+* A request needing authentication being rejected
-* An attempt to use an expired AccessToken (this can be achieved by temporarily changing the timeout time and introducing a sleep command into the command processor)

 ## Risks
 The Housemate System has a high amount of access to user homes.
 Because of that, it is an ethical responsibility of the Housemate Company to ensure that the safety of Housemate users is protected by ensuring the security of Housemate systems.
 The Housemate Entitlement Service provides the protection for users to ensure that this service remains safe and secure.